Trade and development

 Least-developed countries in the WTO

 Least-developed countries (LDCs) are the poorest members of the world community.
-Among the 49 LDCs designated by the United Nations, 34 have become WTO members (see list) while another nine LDCs are at different stages of negotiations to join the WTO.
+Among the 47 LDCs designated by the United Nations, 36 have become WTO members while another nine LDCs are at different stages of negotiations to join the WTO (see list).

 WTO agreements include provisions aimed at increasing LDCs’ trade opportunities and allowing LDCs flexibility in implementing WTO rules.
-A revised WTO Work Programme for LDCs (WT/COMTD/LDC/11/Rev.1), agreed by WTO members in June 2013, looks at systemic issues of interest to LDCs in the multilateral trading system.
+The Sub-Committee on LDCs looks at systemic issues of interest to LDCs in the multilateral trading system, based on an agreed Work Programme for the LDCs.

 - Nairobi Package – Ministerial decisions